 Restricted dental acts include irreversible procedures on the teeth, jaw and associated structures.
 Under the National Law, restricted dental acts can only be carried out by individuals who are:

 Section 122 of the National Law provides information on restricted prescription of optical appliances and who can carry it out.

 Optical appliances are those that are designed to correct, remedy or relieve any refractive abnormality or sight defect, including:

 Under the National Law, a restricted prescription of optical appliances can only be carried out by individuals who are:

 Section 123 of the National Law provides information on restricted spinal manipulation and who can carry it out.

 Manipulation of the cervical spine means moving the joints of the cervical spine beyond a person’s usual physiological range of motion using a high velocity, low amplitude thrust.
 Under the National Law, a person must not perform manipulation of the cervical spine unless they are:

 The National Law defines ‘appropriate health profession’ as:

 Under the National Law, a person must not advertise a regulated health service or a business providing a regulated health service in a way that:

 It’s important to note that it is not an offence for a person, as part of their business, to print or publish an advertisement for another person.
-The National Law also covers other requirements, available in our advertising FAQ.

 In February 2019, the Health Practitioner Regulation National Law and Other Legislation Amendment Act 2019 (Qld) was passed by the Queensland Parliament.